elevate0123/Insaan-aur-Aalam/Marriage Book Outline-Structure.md

 *   **The Principle (The 'What'):**
     *   **Primary:** **S054 - "Speak good or remain silent."** Establish this as the fundamental rule.
+    * **The Spiritual Root:** S174 From the perspective of Tazkiyah, destructive communication—sarcasm, criticism, yelling, refusing to listen—is almost always a symptom of **Arrogance (Kibr)**.
+It is the disease of the ego that says, "I am right, you are wrong.
+My feelings matter more than yours."
+The tools in this chapter are therefore not just communication techniques; they are practical exercises in humility and defeating our own ego for the sake of Allah.
     *   **Supporting Principle:** **S060 - The Hadith of Mu'adh ibn Jabal** on the "harvests of the tongues."
 This powerfully illustrates the "why" behind the rule – the immense accountability we have for our words.

 *   **The Tools (The 'How'):**